robot131/robot131.github.io/publications/number-6.md

 ### Mask-Guided Auto-Focusing

+Since the sample's wavefiled is modulated by the mask and cannot be obtained by conventional auto-focusing method, we designed a mask-guided auto-focusing to estimate the sample-to-mask distance \\((Z_1)\\).
+The algorithm is derivated with the use of PnP-FISTA solver.
+We first retrieve the modulated sample's wavefiled at the mask plane.
+The process of this step can be summarized as follows:

+1. The initial guess of the modulated sample's wavefiled at the mask plane is set as (\\(C^{k_2})\\).
+2. The amplitude of the output wavefield is replace by the camera-captured one in the alternative projection operation.
+3. A wavefield decoupling operation is conducted to decouple the sample's wavefield from the modulated one, while the recoverd mask \\((M)\\) is seen as the illmination function.
+4. The [guided filter](https://doi.org/10.1007/978-3-642-15549-9_1) is utlized as the denoiser to denoise the real and imaginary part of the wavefield respectively.
+5. The guess of the modulated sample's wavefiled is update after a weighted feedback.

+The iteration is set \\(K_2\\).
+After \\(K_2\\) iteration, the modulated sample's wavefiled at the mask plane is obtained.
+We then use ToG metric to draw the auto-focusing curve and the sample-to-mask distance \\((Z_1)\\) can be estimate.

 <div align=center><img src="/publications/imgs/eSCPR_results/eSCPR_algor_2.png" width=750></div>

 <div align=center> Fig.3 Workflow of the mask-guided autofocusing step. </div><br/>

 ### Sample Recovery

-After the mask function is retrieved, i.e.,(\\(M=M^{K_1}\\)), we construct DrPR algorithm to retrieve the wavefield of sample by processing the masked intensity image ((\\(I_O\\))).
+After the mask function is retrieved, i.e.,(\\(M=M^{K_1}\\)), and the sample-to-mask distance \\((Z_1)\\) is obtained, we then construct DrPR algorithm to retrieve the wavefield of sample by processing the masked intensity image ((\\(I_O\\))).
 Different from [SCPR](../publications/number-3.md), the retrieved mask here is treated as a illmination function and does not need to be binarized for sample recovery.
 The workflow of the sample recovery step is shown in Fig.4, while the constructed optimization problem is marked on the top.
 The algorithm is derivated with the use of PnP-FISTA solver.
 The process of this step can be summarized as follows:

 1. The initial guess of the sample's wavefiled is set as (\\(O^{k_3})\\).
 2. The \\((O^{k_3})\\) is diffracted to the mask plane and modulated by the mask, output as \\((M \odot (A_{Z_1} O^{k_3}))\\). \\(A_Z\\) is the diffraction operator with the diffraction distance Z.
 3. The amplitude of the output wavefield is replace by the camera-captured one in the alternative projection operation.
-4. A wavefield decoupling operation is conducted to decouple the sample's wavefield from the modulated one, while the recoverd mask \\((O^{k_3})\\) is seen as the illmination function.
+4. A wavefield decoupling operation is conducted to decouple the sample's wavefield from the modulated one, while the recoverd mask \\((M)\\) is seen as the illmination function.
 5. The decoupled wavefield is inverse diffracted to the sample plane.
 A pre-trained network, [TNRD](https://doi.org/10.1109/tpami.2016.2596743), is utlized as the denoiser to denoise the real and imaginary part of the wavefield respectively.
 6. The guess of the sample's wavefiled is update after a weighted feedback.